 An experienced federal criminal defense lawyer can help you make the decision about whether you should speak with law enforcement and can help you do so under circumstances where your rights are protected.

 DO NOT TALK TO LAW ENFORCEMENT AGENTS WITHOUT YOUR EXPERIENCED FEDERAL CRIMINAL DEFENSE LAWYER!!
 AND NEVER CONSENT TO A SEARCH OF YOUR HOME OR VEHICLE WITHOUT A WARRANT.
 FINALLY, ALWAYS DEMAND TO SPEAK TO YOUR LAWYER!!

 Given the severity and complexity of federal criminal investigations and prosecutions, anyone charged with a federal crime should retain a lawyer who has extensive experience in federal criminal defense.

 Tama Beth Kudman has been representing individuals and corporations accused of committing federal crimes for nearly 20 years, throughout the country.
 Ms. Kudman brings this experience and knowledge to every federal criminal case that she defends.

 Contact us today for help if you are charged with a federal crime, or if you believe you are under investigation.

-Contact Tama Beth Kudman, an experienced, knowledgeable and aggressive federal criminal defense attorney with offices in West Palm Beach and Palm Beach Gardens, Florida and New York City, New York.
+Contact Tama Beth Kudman, an experienced, knowledgeable and aggressive federal criminal defense attorney with offices in West Palm Beach, Florida, New York City, and New Jersey.